sesh/piprot/README.rst

     requests-futures (0.9.5) is up to date
     six (1.8.0) is up to date
     piprot (0.8.2) is up to date
-    Looks like you've been keeping up to date,time for a delicious beverage!
+    Looks like you've been keeping up to date, time for a delicious beverage!

 Working with your environment